mzahana/jetson_vins_fusion_docker/README.md

 * An alias will be added in the `~/.bashrc` for convenience.
 The alias is called `vins_container`.
 You can simply run the VINS container by executing `vins_container` in a terminal window

-* Once the container is running, an interactive terminal (inside the container) will be running.
+* Once the container is running, an interactive terminal inside the container can be used.

+**NOTE** The docker image includes installations of `Realsense SDK` and `realsense-ros` in case the D435i cameras is used with VINS.
+Make sure to donload the [installRealSenseROS](https://github.com/mzahana/installRealSenseROS) package on the Jetson board, and run the `disableAutosuspend.sh` to turn off the USB autosuspend setting on the Jetson so that the camera is always available.
+Then reboot for the changes to take effect.

 # Running VINS nodes
 * The `Docker.vins.gpu` image comes with a convenience ROS package, [jetson_vins_fusion_scripts](https://github.com/mzahana/jetson_vins_fusion_scripts), which has some launch files and configuration files for the VINS-FUSION-gpu package